Big jump in coronavirus cases in South Africa

-Health Minister Zweli Mkhize has announced that there are now 8,232 confirmed coronavirus cases in South Africa
+Health Minister Zweli Mkhize has announced that there are now 10,652 confirmed cases of coronavirus in South Africa.

-This is a significant increase of 424 new cases over yesterday’s 7,808 confirmed cases of the virus.

-Mkhize added that there are now a total of 161 COVID-19-related deaths in South Africa, eight more than were reported yesterday.

 |Province